 - The needle and bobbin threads are accurately sealed together.
 This is how the machine readies itself for the next stitch.

 So, this is how sewing machine works actually.
-We hope you have enjoyed the write up.
-Although, there is hardly any necessary info for the fashionistas like you yet learning new things and facts is always a pleasure.
-From this perspective, we think, the article has been a great source of enjoyment.
-However, if you are still curious to learn more of the fact, you can search on YouTube to enjoy a live presentation.
+We hope you have enjoyed the entire write up although, there is hardly any necessary info for a professional sewist.
+However, if you are still curious to learn more of the mechanism, you better enjoy a vivid presentation on YouTube.